husnamaliakkal/Sentiment-Based-Product-Recommendation-System/README.md

 2. Building a Recommendation System:
  - Exploring and implementing user-based and item-based recommendation systems.
  - Selecting the best-suited recommendation system based on analysis.

 3.Improving Recommendations Using Sentiment Analysis:
--Integrating the sentiment analysis model with the recommendation system.
+ - Integrating the sentiment analysis model with the recommendation system.
--Filtering out the best products based on sentiment analysis of recommended products.
+ - Filtering out the best products based on sentiment analysis of recommended products.

 4.Deployment with a User Interface:
  - Using Flask framework to deploy the machine learning models.
  - Creating a user interface where users can input their username.
  - Recommending 5 products based on the entered username.

 The final deployed system will provide users with personalized product recommendations, enhancing their shopping experience and potentially increasing the company's sales and market competitiveness.